oliveiradigital/keyvalue/README.md

 ### Store value

-`curl -X POST https://keyvalue.oliveiradigital.com.br/data/<key> -d "value=Somevalueasstringhere"`.
+`curl -X POST https://keyvalue.oliveiradigital.com.br/data/<key> -d "value=Somevalueasstringhere" -H "Authorization: Token <TokenFromLastStep>"`.

 At this point, the value sent as POST, will be available on `<key>`.
 To retrieve:

 ### Get value

-`curl -X GET https://keyvalue.oliveiradigital.com.br/data/<key>`.
+`curl -X GET https://keyvalue.oliveiradigital.com.br/data/<key> -H "Authorization: Token <TokenFromLastStep>"`.
 This will return the value like: `{success: True, value: "Somevalueasstringhere"}`.